rkunze/KSP-DOTSA/episode11/story.md

 Shortly before reaching apoapsis, the Satevis upper stage ignites as planned.

 In contrast to previous missions, this time — instead of just pointing prograde and hurling the payload as high as possible — the flight software makes sure that the apoapsis does not increase too much.
-And it cuts of the engine as soon as the orbit is circular (which is possible thanks to the ingenious engineers at Bluedog Design Bureau who came up with a system to stop a solid rocket before it runs out of fuel).
+And it cuts off the engine as soon as the orbit is circular (which is possible thanks to the ingenious engineers at Bluedog Design Bureau who came up with a system to stop a solid rocket before it runs out of fuel).

 ![WIMAS-I payload separation](./WIMAS_I-001:132-09:04:56.jpg)